ThalesGroup/chaos-engine/docs/markdown/Experiment_Modules/gcp_compute_experiments.md

 The GCP Compute platform uses the [Google Cloud Instance Metadata Server] to discover its own Google Cloud Resource ID.
 Instances are evaluated against that resource ID and removed from the pool of potential experiments.

+## SSH Experiment Support

+API: [Compute instances.setMetadata], [Compute instances.get], [Compute zoneOperations.get]

+A Google Compute instance is considered SSH Accessible if it either has a Public NAT on nic0, or if the private address on nic0 is a member of the CIDR Blocks in the `gcp.compute.routableCidrBlocks` configuration parameter.

+On connection of any instance, Chaos Engine will create a new SSH Key and append it to the `ssh-keys` metadata field of the instance.
+The private key is never transmitted outside of Chaos Engine.
+This is accomplished with the [Compute instances.setMetadata] and [Compute instances.get] API, to retrieve the old metadata, alter the specific field, and set it back.
+The previous fingerprint is sent for consistency purposes, allowing one retry.

+The [Compute zoneOperations.get] API is polled until the `setMetadata` operation is complete.
+A verification is made and then an SSH Connection is initiated.

 ## Experiment Methods